-Each occasion will cause a PRC for Attrition (i.e., a stack that enters a province with desert terrain and another with swamp terrain during a turn when Vomito Negro is in effect will roll twice).
+A PR check for attrition is made any time a unit or stack is under Siege (See Section 6.5) during the Reinforcement Phase, moves to or from the Baja Peninsula, any time a unit enters a province with jungle and/or desert terrain.
+Each occasion will cause a PR Attrition DR (i.e., a stack that enters a province with desert terrain and another with swamp terrain during a turn when Vomito Negro is in effect will roll twice).
 Modify the Attrition DR as follows (use all that apply):

-- -1 for entering a province with desert terrain (does not apply for Siege Attrition DR). - -1 for entering a province with jungle terrain (does not apply for Siege Attrition DR). - -1 for entering a province with swamp terrain, but only if the Vomito Negro!
-Random Event is in effect. - +1 for Mexican units (does not apply for Siege Attrition DR).
+- -1 for an province with desert terrain (does not apply for Siege Attrition DR). - -1 for a province with jungle terrain (does not apply for Siege Attrition DR). - -1 if swamp terrain is in the same province, only if the Vomito Negro Random Event is in effect. - +1 Mexican units.
 See Module 3.0 for definition of Mexican units.
+Does not apply to Siege Attrition DR.

-A modified DR of 2 means one step is lost.
-A modified DR of 1 or less means two steps lost.
-The owning player decides what unit/units are lost Guerilla/Militia and Contra-guerilla forces do not suffer Attrition.
+With a modified DR of 2 one step is lost.
+A modified DR of 1or less results in two steps being lost.
+The owning player decides what unit/units are affected.

+Guerilla/Militia and Contra-guerilla forces do not suffer attrition.